skippy-io/skippy/README.md

 BarTest > testBar() SKIPPED
 ```

-Skippy examines the current state of the project and compares it with the data in the
+Skippy examines the current state of the project and compares it with the data in the .skippy folder.
+It then makes
-skippy folder.
-It then makes skip-or-execute predictions for each skippified test.
-If nothing has changed, all
-skippified tests will be skipped.
+skip-or-execute predictions for skippified test.
+If nothing has changed, skippified tests will be skipped.

 ### Step 5: Testing after modifications